TheMonk2121/ai-dev-tasks/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation updated
 - [ ] No breaking changes introduced
 - [ ] Constitutional compliance maintained (archive immutability, no shadow-fork names, role-suffix naming)

+## Bug-Fix Checklist (Required for bug fixes)
+- [ ] Problem Snapshot is complete and clear
+- [ ] Fix Plan documents what was changed and what wasn't
+- [ ] Blast radius is assessed and documented
+- [ ] Confidence level is ≥ 0.8
+- [ ] Repro test demonstrates the original bug
+- [ ] Guardrail test prevents regression
+- [ ] Test files are included in the PR
+- [ ] Emergency override documented (if applicable)

 ## Additional Notes
 <!-- Any additional information or context -->